MerginMaps/docs/docs/content/en/mobile/reuse_last_values.md

 position: 407
 ---

 Input supports faster digitizing of similar features by allowing user to reuse values of repeating attributes.
-When attribute is marked for reuse, next created feature will have desired attributes prefilled with values from last feature.
+When attribute is marked for reuse, a next created feature has it already entered with value from last feature.

 ## Setup